 Mark Pierce, who designed the animation, was based in San Francisco with his own company MacroMind, Silicon Beach Software was situated in San Diego, after an initial launch meeting, most of the collaboration between Pierce and programmer Jonathan Gay was handled remotely.
 Pierce designed the animations in MacroMind’s VideoWork, the direct ancestor of Adobe Director, and then mailed the files on floppies to Gay, who then coded the game in 68000 Assembly Language on the Apple Lisa.
 The digitized sound was created by Eric Zocher who worked with voice actor Dick Noel.

 Dark Castle was ported to various different platforms in the coming years.

-Versions for the Apple IIGS, Commodore 64 and Amiga were released in 1989 by Three-Sixty Pacific, these port was almost identical to the Macintosh version except for having lower resolution color graphics and some adjusted controls.
+Versions for the Apple IIGS, Commodore 64, and Amiga were released in 1989 by Three-Sixty Pacific, these ports were almost identical to the Macintosh version except for having a lower resolution color graphics and some adjusted controls.
 John Romero converted the monochrome Macintosh art to 16-color art.